andy-j-block/COVID_Web_Scraper/README.md

 This tool was built while at Ford Motor Company for my section's technical specialist Reid.
 He was keeping the team up to date on the latest COVID numbers locally and regionally through several Tableau visualizations.
 Unfortunately though, the process he was using of manually collecting the data and formatting it properly was consuming a fair amount of his time, especially given that this preprocessing was a once- or twice-weekly process.
 Thus, I decided to lend him a hand on this by automating the process, giving me an opportunity to practice my data scraping skills.

 ## Data Sources  <a name="data_sources"></a>
-* COVID Tracking Project at the Atlantic - https://covidtracking.com/data/api
+* COVID Tracking Project at The Atlantic - https://covidtracking.com/data/api
 * Johns Hopkins COVID-19 Data Repository - https://github.com/CSSEGISandData/COVID-19

 ## Features  <a name="features"></a>